 You’re sitting at your desk at work trying to bang out a few more emails before lunch, when—wham.
 You need to go to the bathroom, like NOW.
 No warning, no nothing.
 And when you do run to the restroom and pray for an open stall, you realize you only urinated a tiny little amount, given how badly you needed to rush there.
 And over weeks or months, you realize this is happening more and more, maybe even every hour or so.

-This out-of-nowhere to urinate and frequency of how often you hit the bathroom are telltale signs of overactive bladder (OAB), a condition that causes you to feel a sudden urge to urinate.
+This out-of-nowhere need to urinate, and the high frequency of how often you hit the bathroom, are telltale signs of overactive bladder (OAB), a condition that causes you to feel a sudden urge to urinate.

 So how do you know whether it’s OAB, or just your body’s reaction to that Venti iced coffee?
 If you have two or more of these symptoms, it might just be OAB.

 “The root [symptom] is always urgency,” says Lauri Romanzi, MD, a urogynecologist in New York City.
 “With urgency, you feel fine, you don’t feel like you have to go at all, you don’t feel like your bladder is even a little bit full.
 And suddenly you have an intense sensation of fullness that is bordering on feeling like you’re going to urinate right in that moment.
 It’s a sudden onset, it’s anxiety provoking,” says Dr. Romanzi.
 “The coping mechanism [for urgency] often leads to frequency,” says Dr. Romanzi.

 Frequency, by definition, means you’re urinating more than eight times in 24 hours.
 “Patients typically describe frequency in terms of rates of change.
 [Like,] ‘I used to urinate twice a day, now I’m urinating six times a day.’
 This frequency also causes anxiety.
 Particularly in the workplace, because you look like you’re constantly leaving your desk,” says Dr. Romanzi.